anyone-protocol/sbws/docs/source/man_sbws.rst

 **sbws** as a system service.

 **$HOME/.sbws.ini** or **/etc/sbws/sbws.ini**
-   Location where **sbws** searchs for a custom configuration file, when the option **--config** is not provided.
+   Location where **sbws** searches for a custom configuration file, when the option **--config** is not provided.

 **$HOME/.sbws** or **/var/lib/sbws**